 - Bottles – As you pump, your breast milk will flow into the attached bottles.
-The majority of wide mouth baby bottles fit on to Spectra flanges.
-Many Spectra users prefer to pump into Avent bottles.
+The majority of wide mouth baby bottles fit Spectra flanges.
+Some Spectra users prefer to pump into Avent bottles.

 To assemble all your pump parts, first attach the duckbill valves to the underside of the flange, and then screw the bottles onto the flanges.

 Then, put together the backflow protectors by inserting the diaphragm into the base, then putting the top into the base and giving it a twist to secure it.
 Attach the backflow protector into the top of the breast shield using a twisting motion.